-It is also important to note that the results of this paper uncover the following two phenomena: (1) There are settings in which a vertex operator algebra $V$ has strongly interlocked indecomposable reducible modules with well-defined graded pseudo-traces that vanish---namely when $V$ is the Heisenberg vertex operator algebra with a certain conformal vector $\omega_a$ and the module is of a certain conformal weight $\lambda = a$ as shown in Corollary \ref{cor:vanish}; (2) There are settings in which some indecomposable reducible modules for a fixed vertex operator algebra $V$ are strongly interlocked and thus have well-defined graded pseudo-traces whereas other $V$-modules are not strongly interlocked or even interlocked, and thus have no well-defined notion of graded pseudo trace.
-In particular, this latter setting this occurs for $V = V_{Vir}(c,0)$ with central charge $c = 1$ or $25$ as shown in Theorem \ref{interlocked-thm2}.
+It is also important to note that the results of this paper uncover the following two phenomena: (1) There are settings in which a vertex operator algebra $V$ has strongly interlocked indecomposable reducible modules with well-defined graded pseudo-traces that vanish for a particular $v \in V$---namely when $V$ is the Heisenberg vertex operator algebra with a certain conformal vector $\omega^a$, the module is of a certain conformal weight $\lambda = a$, and $v$ is the vacuum, as shown in Corollary \ref{cor:vanish}; (2) There are settings in which some indecomposable reducible modules for a fixed vertex operator algebra $V$ are strongly interlocked and have well-defined graded pseudo-traces whereas other $V$-modules are not strongly interlocked or even interlocked, and have no known well-defined notion of graded pseudo trace.
+In particular, this latter setting occurs for $V = V_{Vir}(c,0)$ with central charge $c = 1$ or $25$ as shown in Theorem \ref{interlocked-thm2}.